Hiking in America's National Parks

 My treasured junior ranger patches fleece.

+And this is how it all got started!
 My husband Jon, my son Sebastian, and I visited our first national park in July 2010 - Grand Canyon.
-Since then my husband and I have hiked in 22 more national parks and 2 military parks.
+Since then my husband and I have hiked in 26 more national parks and 2 military parks.

 I hope my love for hiking in our national parks inspires you to go and find your park!
-I hope our adventures in Grand Canyon, Arches, Yellowstone, Grand Teton, Rocky Mountain, Bryce, Zion, Yosemite, Sequoia, Kings Canyon, Acadia, Great Smoky Mountains, Shenandoah, Virgin Islands, Biscayne, Everglades, Cuyahoga Valley, Congaree, Mammoth Caves, Carlsbad Caverns, White Sands, Guadalupe Mountains, and Petrified Forest national parks move you to slip on your hiking boots, strap on a backpack, carry a hiking stick to help you navigate terrain, and to take in the beauty of our national parks in the company of amazing wildlife, birds, insects, reptiles, and the beautiful landscape of trails, mountains, geysers, rivers, waterfalls and much more.
+I hope our adventures in Grand Canyon, Arches, Yellowstone, Grand Teton, Rocky Mountain, Bryce, Zion, Yosemite, Sequoia, Kings Canyon, Acadia, Great Smoky Mountains, Shenandoah, Virgin Islands, Biscayne, Everglades, Cuyahoga Valley, Congaree, Mammoth Caves, Carlsbad Caverns, White Sands, Guadalupe Mountains, Petrified Forest, and New River Gorge national parks move you to slip on your hiking boots, strap on a backpack, carry a hiking stick to help you navigate terrain, and to take in the beauty of our national parks in the company of amazing wildlife, birds, insects, reptiles, and the beautiful landscape of trails, mountains, geysers, rivers, waterfalls and much more.

 Be filled with a childhood sense of awe and wonder!